AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cfg-data-rechecks.md

 You might sometimes see `Paused` in the `Changes?` column.
 This value displays when the table's [replication method](../../data-analyst/data-warehouse-mgr/cfg-data-rechecks.md) is set to `Paused`.

-Adobe recommends reviewing these columns to both optimize your updates and ensure that changeable columns are being rechecked.
-If the recheck frequency for a column is high given how often the data changes, Adobe recommends decreasing it to optimize your updates.
+[!DNL Adobe] recommends reviewing these columns to both optimize your updates and ensure that changeable columns are being rechecked.
+If the recheck frequency for a column is high given how often the data changes, [!DNL Adobe] recommends decreasing it to optimize your updates.

 Contact us with questions or to inquire about current replication methods or rechecks.